Instagram Will Test Hiding 'Likes' On Some U.S. Accounts Starting Next Week

 The move to deprioritize likes has not been well-received by everyone.
 As Wired notes, some have complained "that hiding engagement metrics will make it harder to determine whose follower count is legitimate."

-Others lament a move in this direction will impact marketing strategy for businesses using the platform to attract advertisers and customers.
+Others lament that a move in this direction will impact marketing strategy for businesses using the platform to attract advertisers and customers.